-Recordings are initiated with the configurable trigger and saved only if they make it through the configurable noise scrubber, which automatically deletes recordings that do not appear to be valid bat echolocation signals.
-You can deactivate the scrubber to avoid deleting the detected non-bat recordings.
-Zero-crossing files are saved to the SD memory cards.
+Recordings are initiated with the configurable trigger and saved only if they make it through the configurable noise scrubber, which automatically deletes recordings that do not appear to contain bats.
+You can also configure the recorder to make non-triggered recordings which record all the time during the scheduled recording periods defined by the schedule.
+You can also deactivate the scrubber to avoid deleting non-bat recordings.